CGCL-codes/Minix-Container-Support/README.md

 Each user process belongs to one space of each resource and can only read and write the resource view in its space.

 ### Description
-Currently, MCVIM has realized isolation mechanisms for two resources in the user space of Minix:
+Currently, MCVIM has realized isolation mechanisms for two types of resources in the user space of Minix:
 - **Hostname View Isolation Mechanism** provides user processes in each hostname namespace an independent hostname to read and write.
 - **File Mount View Isolation Mechanism** provides user processes in each file mount view namespace an independent file mount view to mount, umount a filesystem or display the mount list.